-Air Conditioner Room Size Calculator
+Air Conditioner BTU Calculator

 Once you know the area of your room, check the chart below for its corresponding recommended base air conditioner capacity:

-Other than that, we also need to consider the heat coming from the sun.
+Finally, we also need to consider the heat coming from the sun.
 If your room is facing the sun during the day, we need to increase your air conditioner's capacity by 10%.
 However, if your room is shaded or faces away from the sun during the day, you can opt for a smaller air conditioning unit by decreasing the recommended capacity by 10%.

-Understanding Air Conditioning British Thermal Units (AC BTUs)
+Understanding air conditioning British Thermal Units (AC BTUs)

 Nowadays, we use this unit to classify the capacity of air conditioning units and other similar devices or products that deal with energy consumption or conversion.
-If you are keen to learn more about air conditioning British Thermal Units (AC BTUs), and how to be more efficiently cool rooms, you might want to visit our heat loss calculator.
+If you are keen to learn more about air conditioning British Thermal Units (AC BTUs) and how to be more efficiently cool rooms, you might want to visit our heat loss calculator.

-Once you've chosen what size of air conditioner to buy, you might want to check its estimated power consumption using our electricity cost calculator.
+Once you've chosen what size of an air conditioner to buy, you might want to check its estimated power consumption using our electricity cost calculator.
 If you are also currently using an electric fan, you might also want to check the

 Advanced mode of our fan calculator.
-By combining these two tools, you can check your electric fans current energy consumption.
+By combining these two tools, you can check your electric fan's current energy consumption.

 Want to learn more about cooling your room?